ryan-mcclue/ryan-mcclue/src/knowledge.md

 into various subcarrier frequencies.
 This allows to send parallel data, i.e. higher bandwidth in 5G

+Wavelength is distance wave shape repeats.
+Period is time between these Any signal can be represented as a sum of single-frequency components.
+Spectrum is frequency content of a wave.
+DFT (Discrete Fourier Transform) computes spectrum.
+This spectrum contains the magnitude/amplitude/voltage/energy and phase offset at that frequency.
+However, in audio signals, often only plot the magnitude as phase is not overly domineering in perception.
+FFT is an efficient algorithm that implements DFT.
+Have real FFT and complex FFT implementations.

+Harmonic is a wave with frequency that is integer multiple of a baseline frequency The FFT will show various harmonics, e.g. could be only even/odd or both

+Specifically, for a wave, DFT sees how much does a particular portion of that wave correlate to a sine wave of same frequency DFT all about this sine correlation, so only a sine wave will show a 'pure' frequency, e.g. square and triangle waves will be sum of many sine waves

+A signal is continuous, having frequency and period.
+Recording signal at evenly spaced intervals, we get samples.
+Example sample format is little-endian 16-bit mono.
+From samples, we can compute a spectrum.
+Conversely from a spectrum, we can convert, i.e. perform an inverse FFT

+An envelope (family of curves) describes the amplitude or changing level of the signal over time.
+So, could be thought of a smooth curve outlining wave's extremes

+Apodisation modifies a function.
+So, removing jagged discontinuities at start and end of wave is a form of apodisation.

+Low pass attenuates frequencies higher.
+Although attenuate doesn't necessarily mean cutoff completely, this is normally ideal.
+Sounds muffled.
+Telephone lines use 3KHz-4KHz bandwidth low-pass filter

+RMS (Root Mean Square) is used when values can be positive and negative, e.g. average of sinusoid is 0

+Time-invariant is one whose behaviour (response to inputs) does not change over time.
+An alternate to this would be a linearly-increasing frequency, e.g. a chirp from say A3-A5 So, if an LTI system is given the same input, will always give the same output

+Nyquist/folding frequency is highest frequency that can be measured using sampled data It will be half of our sampling rate.
+Called folding as any harmonic above nyquist will 'fold' back into our range, e.g. if 5000Hz and is 6000Hz, will get 4000Hz Aliasing a form of undersampling resulting from converting something continuous into discrete, i.e. misidentify signal This is relevent for say a square wave, which may have 'base' frequency of 1KHz, but might have FFT up to 5KHz

+A window function will zero out at some interval, e.g. hamming window

+Convolution is combining functions.
+We can attain a degree of smoothing like this.
+Convolution theorem states that multiplication in frequency domain `DFT(signal) * DFT(window/filter)`, is equivalent to more involved convolution in time domain
+Good way to smooth out a noisy (random data not interested in actually recording) signal is to use a moving average Moving average has window size say of 30 days, so 1-30 average, then 2-31 average etc.

+Convolution is operation behind FIR filter.
+Moving average is a type of FIR filter.
+FIR reponse won't go on for ever

+Gaussian is normal distribution, i.e. bell curve.
+It gets better smoothing.

 # Debugging
 Validation code, i.e run function and check value with #if VALIDATING #endif